Iodine-125

 In medical applications, the internal conversion and Auger electrons cause little damage outside the cell which contains the isotope atom.
 The X-rays and gamma rays are of low enough energy to deliver a higher radiation dose selectively to nearby tissues, in "permanent" brachytherapy where the isotope capsules are left in place (125I competes with palladium-103 in such uses).

 Because of its relatively long half-life and emission of low-energy photons which can be detected by gamma-counter crystal detectors, 125I is a preferred isotope for tagging antibodies in radioimmunoassay and other gamma-counting procedures involving proteins outside the body.
 The same properties of the isotope make it useful for brachytherapy, and for certain nuclear medicine scanning procedures, in which it is attached to proteins (albumin or fibrinogen), and where a half-life longer than that provided by 123I is required for diagnostic or lab tests lasting several days.

 Iodine-125 can be used in scanning/imaging the thyroid, but iodine-123 is preferred for this purpose, due to better radiation penetration and shorter half-life (13 hours).
 125I is useful for glomerular filtration rate (GFR) testing in the diagnosis or monitoring of patients with kidney disease.
 Iodine-125 is used therapeutically in brachytherapy treatments of tumors.
 For radiotherapy ablation of tissues that absorb iodine (such as the thyroid), or that absorb an iodine-containing radiopharmaceutical, the beta-emitter iodine-131 is the preferred isotope.

 When studying plant immunity, ^{125}I is used as the radiolabel in tracking ligands to determine which plant pattern recognition receptors (PRRs) they bind to.

-125I is produced by the electron capture decay of 125Xe, which is an artificial isotope of xenon, itself created by neutron capture of near-stable 124Xe (it undergoes double electron capture with a half life orders of magnitude larger than the age of the universe), which makes up around 0.1% of naturally occurring xenon.
-Because of the artificial production route of 125I and its short half-life, its natural abundance on Earth is effectively zero.
+125I is produced by the electron capture decay of 125Xe, which is an artificial isotope of xenon, itself created by neutron capture on nearly-stable 124Xe (it undergoes double electron capture with a half-life orders of magnitude larger than the age of the universe), which makes up around 0.1% of naturally occurring xenon.

 Production

 125I is a reactor-produced radionuclide and is available in large quantities.
-Its production follows the two reactions:
+Its production involves the two following nuclear reactions: